warrenzha/Grid-based-Information-Extraction/README.md

 # Grid-based-Information-Extraction

-## Authors: Wenyuan Zhao, Lingdo Ye, Ziyan Cui
+## Authors: Wenyuan Zhao, Lindong Ye, Ziyan Cui

 ## Description
 This project aims to solve the problem of key information extraction from visual rich document by a modified Grid-based mothod.